 about enso PRACTICE

 Although it is traditional to draw the enso from the bottom of the page, when drawing the enso, you can start anywhere.
 There are no fixed starting points.
 You start from nothing and any point is the right starting point.
 Drawing enso circles is a way to get present and calm down.
 It is like a moving meditation.
 It is form of discipline where you learn to relax your mind and rest in state of focus and absorption.
 After drawing many circles, you may experience a settling in to a natural state of being.

 When I draw the enso circle, I do my best to be completely aware and present.
 This attention applies not only to the actual brush stroke but to the process of setting up my work space, preparing ink or paint, laying out a sheet of paper with a paper weight on the top or corners, and moistening my brush and bringing it to a point.

-I tune into and focus on my breathing, how I am holding the brush, and my posture.
 When seated, I sit upright with a straight back, with my shoulders down, and my elbow slightly raised.
-This posture leads to good form and a stable container for awareness practice. hold the bottom of my page with the hand that is not drawing so the paper doesn't move.
-Then I dip my brush into paint or ink, bring it to a point, and while focusing on the process, draw a circle.
+This posture leads to good form and a stable container for awareness practice.
+I dip my brush into paint or ink and bring it to a point.
+I hold the bottom of my page with the hand that is not drawing, so the paper doesn't move.
+I recheck my posture to make sure my shoulders are down and relaxed.
+I tune into and focus on my breathing.
+Then while focusing on the process, I draw a circle.